swkonstr/DU_fuel_screen_script/README.md

 Credit to thespartacus29 (https://github.com/thespartacus29).
 This is pretty much his exact code for his Ore Monitor (https://github.com/thespartacus29/DualUniverse-OreMonitor) with only a few tweeks.

-This is a instruction with script on how to set up a screen to display your fuel tank's capacity.
+This is an instruction with script on how to set up a screen to display your fuel tank's capacity.
 The script in it's current form will support 2 medium Atmospheric tanks and 2 medium Space tanks.
 However, you can edit it to as many tanks as you want or differant sizes.
 We'll go over that later after install.

 Items needed
 * 2 Atmospheric Fuel tanks Medium